 Steps to Perform the Clamshell Exercise

-Some steps are using which you can perform the clamshell exercise.
+Some steps you can use to perform the clamshell exercise.
 These are:

 - Lie over your side.
 Stack your legs and bend your knees at an angle of 45 degrees.

 - Rest the head on the lower arm.
 Use the top arm to stabilize your frame.
-Make sure that you stacked the bones of your hips on top of each other.
+Make sure you stacked the bones of your hips on each other.
 Ultimately, the top hip will not rock backward.

 - Engage your abs muscles as you pull in your belly button.
-This will help to stabilize your pelvis and spine.
+Also, this will help to stabilize your pelvis and spine.

-- Raise your upper knee as high as you can do.
+- Raise your upper knee as high as you can.
 Don’t shift your pelvis or hips.
 Make sure that your feet keep touching.
 Don’t move the lower leg from the ground.

-- Take a pause and return your upper leg towards the initial position.
+- Take a pause and return your upper leg to the initial position.
 Perform 20 reps on both sides.

 Muscles the Clamshell Exercise Works